IF—two letters brimming with possibility, or filled with questions, or fraught with uncertainty, or predicting outcome . . .

 Through this writer’s blog, I express myself unconditionally, as IF there were no concrete barriers behind which I must shield my thoughts.

 Always writing as IF . . .

 Iris Formey Dawson

 A corporate trainer, inspirational speaker, and former instructor, I’m a multidimensional word sculptor, who avoids cookie-cutter creation.
 I serve as a principal writer at The Formey Touch, a professional writing support collective rooted in my family’s passion for communications excellence.
-Some of my pieces have appeared in Essence magazine and the Encyclopedia of the Harlem Renaissance, on MSNBC, and presented by SCAD during its Presidential Conferment of Degrees and Presentation of Degrees ceremonies (May 28, 2021).
+Some of my pieces have appeared in Essence magazine and the Encyclopedia of the Harlem Renaissance, on MSNBC (which SCAD featured during its Presidential Conferment of Degrees and Presentation of Degrees ceremonies in 2021).

-Leave a comment, send a message via the Contact IF page, or email me at firstname.lastname@example.org.
+Leave a comment or email me at firstname.lastname@example.org.